Adarshpandey2003/hcai-backend/README.md

 # 🧠 AI-Powered Disease Prediction App

-A full-stack web application that allows users to log in, report symptoms, and receive disease predictions using an ML model.
+A full-stack web application that allows the users to log in, report the symptoms, and receive the disease predictions using a Machine Learning model.
 For minor illnesses, the system suggests home remedies; for serious cases, it recommends specialist doctors.

 ---